How Dehydration Affects Your Body

 Dehydration can cause physical fatigue.
 While many athletes or active individuals may feel soreness or stiffness in the muscles they exercise, many people may feel more than simply tired even if they aren’t engaging in activity.
 Slowed blood circulation due to dehydration can make muscles contract, which causes discomfort.
 The state of physical exhaustion and the presence of muscle spasms or cramps may be a direct result of dehydration that can occur even when someone has been seated or standing for a long time.

 Sudden sharp pains or lumps on a muscle may be a muscle cramp.
 Muscle cramps may occur for a variety of reasons, including overuse, strain, or dehydration.
-Most muscle cramping usually relaxes after a few minutes, is harmless, and doesn’t require treatment.
+Most muscle cramping usually relaxes after a few minutes, is harmless, and doesn’t require treatment for dehydration.
 In cases of dehydration, the cramping should subside and water replenishment should reduce the likelihood of experiencing them.
 Severe pain or weakness, or cramping that is frequent despite an obvious cause, is likely not a result of dehydration.
 These cases may require medical care.

 As a result of lower energy levels, one study suggests that dehydration also could contribute to stalled muscle growth via muscle fatigue.
 The study observed weight-trainers as they worked out while dehydrated.
 This decreased their ability to perform their workout as optimally as possible, causing them to lose potential increases in muscle.
 Another study produced similar results, stating that the blood flow to the active muscles is reduced due to dehydration, especially during prolonged activity.

 There is also a chance that those who exercise or perform strenuous physical activities while dehydrated may experience symptoms of delayed-onset muscle soreness.
-Also referred to as DOMS, delayed-onset muscle soreness occurs due to reduced cellular water levels.
-Symptoms include pain, stiffness, and swelling, and can be present within 24 to 48 hours after exercise and persist for up to four days.
+Also referred to as delayed-onset muscle soreness (DOMS) occurs due to reduced cellular water levels.
+Symptoms include pain, stiffness, and swelling, and can be present within 24 hours to 48 hours after exercise and persist for up to four days.
 This type of muscle damage is usually mild and will not be permanent if the muscles are stretched, cared for, and kept hydrated.

 Although dehydration alone does not cause DOMS, it is still a worrisome condition for those who are physically active on a regular basis, and thus, increases their rate of potential dehydration.
 The combination of dehydration and DOMS could lead to skeletal muscle damage that increases the risk of additional injuries.
 Factors like age, physical ability, and climate can increase the likelihood and severity of either condition which potentially elevates the risk of sustaining other muscular or skeletal injuries.